deepanshs/csdmpy/docs/source/examples/2D{3}-datasets/2D{3}-datasets.rst

 will return an array with the first component of all data values.
 Here, these components correspond to the red color intensity.
-The label corresponding to this component array is accessed through the :attr:`~csdmpy.DependentVariable.component_labels` attribute with appropriate indexing, that is
+The label corresponding to this component array is accessed through the :attr:`~csdmpy.dependent_variables.DependentVariable.component_labels` attribute with appropriate indexing, that is

 .. doctest::